2003 and 2004

 manager for?
 Move your a***, take a CD, put it into an envelope

-and thin-skinned: "I'm not here to be judged by Martin Gore.
+irritated and thin-skinned.
+"I'm not here to be judged by Martin Gore.
+I'm not

-it's such a big name.
+because it's such a big name.
 A new album must fill me with enthusiasm.
+It must

 And when one dared to ask him about Alan ...

-the name Recoil.
+music under the name Recoil.
 He saw my concert in London.
-Before that I
+Before that I hadn't

-hadn't spoken to him for two years.
-I do something else now
+spoken to him for two years.
+I do something else now and enjoy it!"[17]

-Sometimes the media reacted almost as bitchy as him, called him an "in-sulted
+Sometimes the media reaction was almost as bitchy as his, calling him an "insulted diva",

-diva", compared his lyrics with Martin's and sneered at "cliché af-flicted
+comparing his lyrics with Martin's and sneering at "cliché afflicted cross rhymes".

-cross rhymes".
-On the other hand it often was his own fault.
-So there was
+On the other hand, it was often his own fault.
+So there was an interview on an

-While Martin kept quiet (good decision), Fletch shot back:
+While Martin kept quiet at first (good decision), Fletch shot back:

 solo album and he's very proud of it with good reason.